 n.
-EXPORTL.
+EXPffff. †††

 Calls Export/Import subsystem to control point n.
 This should be the control point immediately preceding the system (last) control point.
 This command is not valid if a job currently assigned to control point n has a queue priority greater than MXPS.
-Activity at the EXPORTL control point can be monitored on the R display (refer to section 4).
+EXPffff the calls a procedure file named EXPffff under the system user index which initiates the Export/Import subsystem.
+Activity at the Export/Import control point can be monitored on the R display (refer to section 4).